Pfoxj/Main/contents/schedule/index.md

     - name: Cory Doctorow

   - time: "2:30-3:15"
-    title: "Panel: As we build a new Decentralized Web, how "
+    title: "Panel: As we build a Decentralized Web, what values do we want written in the code?"
+    description: "It's easy as engineers to concentrate on the code and not on those we are building for.
+What are the values we should be trying to embed in the code?
+We hear from engineers who serve scholars, scientists and journalists.
+We consider how the W3C and experimental forms of governance might work in the Decentralized Web."
     people:
     - name: Amber Case, moderator
     - name: Primavera De Filippi